renpy/renpy/sphinx/source/displaying_images.rst

 The second transition occurs after the Eileen and Lucy images are shown.
-It causes a dissolve from the scene consisting solely of the background to the scene consisting of all three images - the result is that the two new images appear to dissolve in simultaneously.
+It causes a dissolve from the scene consisting solely of the background to the scene consisting of all three images—the result is that the two new images appear to dissolve in simultaneously.

 .. _with-none: